What to know about screening for lung cancer

 “Unfortunately, when symptoms arise, it means the cancer has advanced,” says Arneson.

-According to Arneson, the risks of screening are few.
+The risks of screening are few, according to Arneson.
 “Low-dose” CT scans do expose you to a low level of radiation, according to the USPSTF.
-But the amount of radiation used for low-dose CT scans is about the same, and sometimes less than, the background radiation from the environment an average person in the U.S. is exposed to during the course of a year.
+But the amount of radiation used for low-dose CT scans is about the same, and sometimes less than, the background radiation from the environment an average person in the U.S. is exposed to over the course of a year.

-One risk is the potential for false positives, says Arneson.
+Another risk is the potential for false positives.
 This is when screening shows something that looks like lung cancer, and further testing shows it is not actually cancer.
-About 97.5 percent of all positive lung cancer screenings turn out to be false positives, according to a January 2017 study in JAMA Internal Medicine.
+While the rate of false positives can be high in lung cancer screening, it is still an important tool in early detection.

 “That’s why before anyone gets a CT scan, there’s a conversation about options and the risks of false positives and negatives,” says Arneson.
 “No test is 100 percent accurate.”